prividentity/PrivateIdentity-Oldd/NodeJS-Predict-Endpoint.md

 ### Predict Overview

-NodeJS endpoints can be called directly to execute a prediction, enrollment, or any other provided service.
-In the following examples, we will be exploring the prediction process initiated from any device, through the NodeJS server.
+Prediction, and Enrollment, or any other provided services are called through the NodeJS endpoints.
+In the following examples, the prediction process is illustrated through the NodeJS server.

 **Face And/Or Prediction Request -**